opendatacube/odc-stac-prototype/README.md

 ## Program Overview
 The program, 'parse_direct.py', is a python program that can be executed as commandline, within a bash script or within crontab.
 The code is self-contained and requires only the standard Python modules.
 Parameters to the program can be given in a configuration file in YAML format or as commandline params.

-The program will read two files listed above, bounds.geojson and ARD-METADATA.yaml, to create the Json file and save the latter as 'stac.json' in the item directory shown above.
+The program will read two files listed above, bounds.geojson and ARD-METADATA.yaml, to create the Json file and save the latter as 'stac.json' in the above item directory.

 ## Program Details